What Is Piriformis Syndrome?

 Differential Diagnosis

 Because it is a diagnosis of exclusion, piriformis syndrome requires that other causes of gluteal and sciatic pain be systematically ruled out.
-Correct diagnosis is decisive for therapeutic success — treating a disc herniation as piriformis syndrome, or vice versa, results in lost time and frustration for the patient.
+Correct diagnosis is decisive for therapeutic success — treating a disc herniation as piriformis syndrome, or vice versa, wastes time and frustrates the patient.

 Sciatica from Disc Herniation